UniMath/agda-unimath/src/group-theory/cores-monoids.lagda.md

 ## Properties

-### The core of a monoid is a functorial construction
+### The core of a monoid is a functor from monoids to groups

 #### The functorial action of `core-Monoid`